Conservative velocity mappings for discontinuous Galerkin kinetics: Conservation properties

-The discrete Dougherty operator described in the previous section can conserve particle, momentum and energy density exactly (independently of phase-space resolution) provided that the primitive moments $\upar$ and $\vt^2$ are computed in a particular way and including corrections due to the finite velocity-space extents of our grid.
-This approach to computing $\upar$ and $\vt^2$ was described for the like-species~\cite{Francisquez2020} and multi-species~\cite{Francisquez2022} collision cases before, and only involves minor modifications to accommodate the mapped velocity coordinates introduced in this work.
+The discrete Dougherty operator described in section~\ref{sec:algo_collisions} can conserve particle, momentum and energy density exactly (independently of phase-space resolution) provided that the primitive moments $\upar$ and $\vt^2$ satisfy discrete constraints described in this section.
+This approach to computing $\upar$ and $\vt^2$ was described for like-species~\cite{Francisquez2020} and multi-species~\cite{Francisquez2022} collisions in earlier publications, and only involves minor modifications to accommodate the mapped velocity coordinates introduced in this work.

 \paragraph{Particle conservation}